 It shall be the duty of the Sergeant-at-Arms, in coordination with the Vice President in the fall or Chancellor in the spring, to conduct at least four Speakers’ Workshops per semester.
 The primary goal of these Workshops shall be to foster competence in rhetoric, logic, and argumentation, especially in those members and non-members who do not regularly have the opportunity to speak on the Philodemic floor.
 (2013)

 Section 11: The Signifer

-The Society shall elect a Signifer, whose responsibility is to bear the seal of the Society and produce, develop, and protect its visual and online identity.
-(2016)
+The President shall appoint the Signifer, whose responsibility is to bear the seal of the Society and produce, develop, and protect her visual and online identity.

 The Signifer shall assist all officers in producing external publications, ensuring that their production and design is befitting of the Society.

 The Signifer shall manage, develop, and protect the online presence of the Society.

 The President may appoint an elected officer of the Society or a non-officer as signifer; if the

 president appoints an elected officer, the officer shall retain both titles and the duties of both offices.
 The Office of Signifer is thus exempt from the stipulations of Article IV, Section 2, subsection of 1 of the Constitution.
 (2013)

 The term “business meeting” shall apply to the Grand Semi-Annual meetings as well as those meetings for the setting of debate topics and keynoters as the President shall see fit to call.
 (2004)